$20 eGift Card off your first purchase with Chewy at $49 with code “WELCOME” CLICK HERE

 Feeding and Water Stations

-One important aspect to pay attention to is the location and accessibility of food and water dishes.
-Ensure that they are easily reachable and consider placing multiple bowls around the house to minimize the distance your cat has to travel.
+Ensure that food and water dishes are easily reachable and consider placing multiple bowls around the house to minimize the distance your cat has to travel.

 This can help prevent issues like urinating out of the litter box and excessive vocalization.